 How did Native Poppy get started?

 I started Native Poppy in January of 2014.
-I really wanted to start a business and I didn?t even necessarily know what it was going to be.
+I really wanted to start a business and I didn’t even necessarily know what it was going to be.
 I thought about doing a food truck or a stationary company.
 Then one day, a light bulb went off.
 I had been a floral hobbyist for a while and I realized that I have a natural talent for it and I really enjoy it, plus, there are almost no startup costs associated with becoming a florist.
 So, I quit my job in the corporate world and became a florist!
-I started arranging flowers and posting pictures to Instagram, and next thing you know I was fully booked for the year with weddings.
-Then, in my second year of business, I signed a lease on opening a store and now we have a flower shop, gift shop, floral delivery and full-service event floral company.
+I started arranging flowers and posting pictures to Instagram, and the next thing you know I was fully booked for the year with weddings.
+Then, in my second year of business, I signed a lease on opening a store and now we have a flower shop, gift shop, floral delivery, and full-service event floral company.
 The event side of the company is for people who want something very custom and unique, like high-end wedding clients or large-scale installations for brands, thoughtfully designed elements.

 Tell us more about your shop.

 My team is mostly focused on being in the store where we do daily flower arrangements.
 We share our store with a coffee shop so it’s half flowers, half coffee, from two different business owners.
 We have a flower bar called the “Stem Bar” where people can pick out their flowers and we wrap them together for them.
 That’s been our most popular item since the day we opened.
 Our a la carte wedding services are for people who don’t want the giant arch or all the little details, so they can just order whatever they need off the menu of bouquets and centerpieces to pick up at the store or have delivered.